khulnasoft-lab/design.khulnasoft.com/contents/usability/feature-management.md

 Feature visibility is dependent on the user's permissions and state of the user interface.

-### When to hide the feature
+### When to hide a feature

-A feature is hidden when the user should not have access to it due to a lack of permissions.
-Hiding the feature is recommended because based on the user doesn't need to be aware of the functionality.

-* Should hide delete branch button if the user's role does not allow deletion of branches.
+* A feature is hidden when the user shouldn't have access to it due to a lack of permissions.
+Hiding the feature is recommended because the user doesn't need to be aware of the functionality, and there is no UI that would allow them to obtain access.
+For example, we should hide the delete branch button if the user's role does not allow deletion of branches.

 ### When to keep a feature visible

-It can be useful to know a feature exists when the user has access but the feature is not currently enabled.
+* It can be useful to know a feature exists when the user has access, but the feature is not currently enabled.
 In this scenario, a feature may be visible but disabled.
-When a feature is disabled, there should be an explanation for why it's disabled, or controls that allow a user to enable the feature.
+When a feature is disabled, there should be an explanation for why it's disabled, or controls that allow a user to enable or request access to the feature.
+* When inheriting parent-level settings, the child-level setting may be disabled or replaced with a read-only equivalent, and there should be content explaining that the setting is configured at the parent level.
+For example a lock icon may be displayed with a tooltip explaining that this setting is configured at a parent level.

-It is not recommended to use a tooltip on a disabled element for accessibility reasons.
-For example for a merge request with outstanding approvals, instead of disabling the merge button the button is replaced with copy to explain the state, `Merge blocked: all required approvals must be given`.
+* It's not recommended to use a [tooltip](/components/tooltip) that contains the explanation on a disabled element, because a keyboard user can't move focus to the trigger to reveal the message.
+Exposing the message in the UI is preferred.
+For example, instead of disabling the merge button on a merge request with outstanding approvals, the button is replaced with copy to explain the state, _Merge blocked: all required approvals must be given_.

-When inheriting parent level settings, the child level setting may be disabled or replaced with a read-only equivalent element.
-There should be content to explain that this setting is configured at the parent level.